Our Team

 Director of Legal Research & Advocacy

-Marine is an advocate for the intertwined causes of human and animal rights, committed to driving meaningful and systemic change.
-As a PhD candidate in Global Animal Law and a Researcher at the Autonomous University of Barcelona, she combines academic research with practical application to advance legal frameworks that protect and enhance the welfare and rights of animals.
+She advocates for the interconnected causes of human and animal rights and is committed to driving systemic, structural, and lasting change for all sentient beings.
+As a PhD candidate in Global Animal Law and a Researcher at the Autonomous University of Barcelona, she combines academic research in animal rights law with practical applications to advance legal frameworks that protect the welfare and rights of animals.

-She has been a Junior Fellow (2020-2022) and a Fellow (2022-2023) of the Animals & Biodiversity programme, which she launched at the Global Research Network Think Tank, where she contributed her expertise to a community of like-minded individuals and mentored Junior Fellows, and organised a diversity of successful projects during her time there.
+She has been a Junior Fellow (2020-2022) and a Fellow (2022-2023) of the Animals & Biodiversity programme, which she launched at the Global Research Network Think Tank.
+There, she contributed her expertise to a community of like-minded individuals, mentored Junior Fellows, and designed and managed various successful projects.

-She also ran for the Animalist Party in France's parliamentary elections (2022) and contributed to revising their national and European political programmes, underscoring her commitment to legal, institutional, and policy reforms.
+She also ran for the Animalist Party in France's parliamentary elections (2022) and played a key role in revising their national and European political programmes, highlighting her dedication to legal, institutional, and policy reforms for animal rights.

 Silvina Pezzetta